 Make it personal

 Imagination can be reproductive (i.e. reproducing a previous experience or idea) or productive/constructive (creating something new).
 When using imagery in hypnotherapy, the subject's own recollections are more impactful than a newly created image.
 For example, to help someone increase confidence in public speaking, it is more effective to use his actual memories of times when he felt confident (in speaking or otherwise) than to describe an idealized image to which he cannot relate from personal experience.
-His own personal experiences are not forced on them, so he will accept them more readily.
+His own personal experiences are not forced on him, so he will accept them more readily.

 Types of imagery